University of Toronto Faculty of Music

-The Faculty of Music is one of several professional faculties at the University of Toronto.
+The Faculty of Music is the music school at the University of Toronto.
 The Faculty of Music is located in the Edward Johnson Building on the St. George campus, just south of the Royal Ontario Museum and north of Queen's Park, west of the Museum subway station.
 MacMillan Theatre and Walter Hall are located in the Edward Johnson Building.
 The Faculty of Music South building contains rehearsal rooms and offices, and the Upper Jazz Studio performance space is located at 90 Wellesley Street West.
-In January 2021, the Faculty announced Dr. Ellie Hisama as the new dean starting July 1, 2021.
+Professor Ryan McClelland was appointed Acting Dean on November 1, 2023, and Interim Dean on January 1, 2025.